phonegap/phonegap-docs/docs-phonegap/en/edge/guide/overview/index.md

 The app executes as a _WebView_ within the native application wrapper, which you distribute to app stores.
-For the web app to interact with various device features the way native apps do, it must also reference a `cordova.js` file, which provides API bindings.
+For the web app to interact with various device features the way native apps do, it must also reference a `phonegap.js` file, which provides API bindings.
 <!-- XREF
 (See the API Reference for an overview, and the Application Development Guide for examples of how to use them.)
 XREF -->

-The Cordova-enabled WebView may provide the application with its entire user interface.
+The PhoneGap-enabled WebView may provide the application with its entire user interface.
 It can also be a component within a larger, hybrid application that mixes the WebView with native application components.
-Cordova provides a _plugin_ interface for these components to communicate with each other.
+PhoneGap provides a _plugin_ interface for these components to communicate with each other.

 ## Development Paths

-The easiest way to set up an application is to run the `cordova` command-line utility, also known as the _command-line interface_ (CLI).
+The easiest way to set up an application is to run the `phonegap` command-line utility, also known as the _command-line interface_ (CLI).
 (To install the CLI, see The Command-line Interface.)
 Depending on the set of platforms you wish to target, you can rely on